FBIAA Memorial College Fund

 The Fund, originally called the Children’s Education Fund, was endowed by sales of the “First FBI Commemorative Revolver.”
 Approximately $186,000 formed the corpus of the new college education Fund.

 Since the inception, donations have been added to the Fund from a variety of sources.
-FBIAA sponsored golf tournaments in many regions of the country provide much needed contributions as do annual Combined Federal Campaign (CFC) contributions from FBI and other government employees.
+FBIAA sponsored golf tournaments in many regions of the country provide much needed contributions.
 Additionally, donations from active Agents, retired Agents, citizens and corporations contribute to the core of the Fund.

 The original purpose of the Fund was to provide interest-free college loans to qualified children of deceased FBI Agents.
 The terms of the trust include natural children, step-children and legally adopted children of FBI Agents who (1) died (from any cause) while so employed; or (2) retired from the FBI, whether by Law Enforcement Retirement Plan or by Disability Retirement, and died within one year of separation from the FBI.
 In February, 1996, the terms of the trust were amended to offer scholarships instead of loans to children of deceased Agents.
 Spouses of deceased Agents were now also eligible.

-The FBIAA MCF currently offers scholarships to qualified individuals for use in paying the cost of obtaining an Associate or Bachelor’s degree.
+The FBIAA MCF currently offers scholarships to qualified individuals for use in paying the cost of obtaining an Associate degree, Bachelor’s degree or Trade Certification.
 Recipients may attend any college, public or private, anywhere in the world.
 Contact your office FBIAA representative for additional details regarding this Fund.

 Donate to the FBIAA Membership Assistance Fund